iq-motion-control/iq-module-communication-doc/docs/manual/manual_advanced_arming.rst

 Timeout
 ********

+:ref:`Communication timeouts <manual_timeout>` can be configured to result in multiple options in regards to arming.
+You can read about these options in our
+:ref:`timeout documentation <timeout_meaning>`.

-Timeouts will always trigger a disarming transition.
+Please note that by default, timeouts will always trigger a disarming transition.
 If the module is armed just before a timeout occurs, it will be disarmed just after the timeout.
-Note that whether the module performs its disarming behavior or not on a timeout depends on the timeout feature configurations.
-See the :ref:`manual_timeout` section, specifically the
-:ref:`timeout_meaning` subsection, for more information.

 .. _always_armed: